himoose/user-docs/docs/features/aeo-optimization.md

 ## What this helps you do

-Get an **AI Engine Optimization (AEO) analysis** that shows exactly how AI systems like ChatGPT, Perplexity, and Gemini will interpret, extract, and potentially cite your content.
+Get an **AI Engine Optimization (AEO) analysis** that shows how AI systems like ChatGPT, Perplexity, and Gemini will interpret, extract, and potentially cite your content.
 Hi, Moose's AEO tools:

 - **Analyze your content through AI's lens** using the same data sources AI engines use
 - **Pull live Google AI Overview data** to see what Google's AI says about your topic
 - **Use OpenAI web search** to understand how AI-powered search sees your content
-- **Test with Google Gemini's grounding queries** to reveal what AI actually searches for when analyzing your topic
+- **Test with Google Gemini's grounding queries** to reveal what AI searches for when analyzing your topic
 - **Generate specific, copy-paste fixes** instead of vague suggestions
-- **Score AEO factors** that determine if AI will cite, summarize, or recommend your content
+- **Score AEO factors** that will help determine if AI will cite, summarize, or recommend your content
 - **Create rewritten sections** that are optimized for both human readers and AI systems

 This means you get **actionable intelligence** about how AI engines interpret your content right now—not generic best practices.
 You'll see exactly what to fix, why it matters for AI visibility, and get ready-to-use improvements.